 The best way to prevail as a Defendant in an auto loan deficiency suit is to show the Plaintiff did not provide adequate notice.
-A party bringing a suit for an auto loan deficiency must send proper notice that it intends to sale the vehicle.
+A party bringing a suit for an auto loan deficiency must send proper notice that it intends to sell the vehicle.
 The notice must be provided at least TEN days in advance of the intended sale AND strictly comply with the Texas law (“substantial compliance” is not enough).

 Sale of Vehicle